X-lab2017/OSSDevGov2021/software_engineering_at_google/chapter23/continuous_integration_en.md

 - The edit-compile-debug loop of local development
 - Automated test results to a code change author on presubmit
 - An integration error between changes to two projects, detected after both are submitted and tested together (i.e., on post-submit)
-- An incompatibility between our project and an upstream microservice depend‐ ency, detected by a QA tester in our staging environment, when the upstream service deploys its latest changes
+- An incompatibility between our project and an upstream microservice dependency, detected by a QA tester in our staging environment, when the upstream service deploys its latest changes
 - Bug reports by internal users who are opted in to a feature before external users
 - Bug or outage reports by external users or the press

-*Canarying*—or deploying to a small percentage of production first—can help mini‐ mize issues that do make it to production, with a subset-of-production initial feed‐ back loop preceding all-of-production.
+*Canarying*—or deploying to a small percentage of production first—can help minimize issues that do make it to production, with a subset-of-production initial feedback loop preceding all-of-production.
 However, canarying can cause problems, too, particularly around compatibility between deployments when multiple versions are deployed at once.
-This is sometimes known as *version skew*, a state of a distributed system in which it contains multiple incompatible versions of code, data, and/or con‐ figuration.
+This is sometimes known as *version skew*, a state of a distributed system in which it contains multiple incompatible versions of code, data, and/or configuration.
 Like many issues we look at in this book, version skew is another example of a challenging problem that can arise when trying to develop and manage software over time.

 *Experiments* and *feature* *flags* are extremely powerful feedback loops.
 They reduce deployment risk by isolating changes within modular components that can be dynamically toggled in production.
 Relying heavily on feature-flag-guarding is a common paradigm for Continuous Delivery, which we explore further in Chapter 24.